 The main point this article has tried to get across is that every species and every tank will require different time commitments.
 You should make sure that you know how much time you’ll need to spend on your tank before decide whether to keep fish.

 How much time do you spend caring for your fish?
-Would you say it’s more or less time consuming that other pets?
+Would you say it’s more or less time-consuming than other pets?
 Let us know in the comments below.